-Goal setting, both short and long-term, is crucial to ensuring you not only hit your aims, but also provides a framework which you can follow to stop you from falling behind.
+Goal setting, both short and long-term, is crucial to ensuring you not only hit your aims but also provides a framework that you can follow to stop you from falling behind.
 Small Fish’ Jon Dale explains that if you fail to plan, you plan to fail.

 “If you don’t aim somewhere specific, there’s a great danger,” the tradesman business coach says on his website.

 “You won’t go anywhere.
 You might go around in circles.
 You might go somewhere you didn’t want to go.
 You might not go anywhere at all.”

 Dale recommends a three-year time frame for his clients, setting out their targets in both monetary terms and business progress.

 For many of his tradies, their long-term goal isn’t just about growing and becoming more profitable, but also integrity – quality work they’re proud of and doing the best by their customers.

 He also encourages you to check-in with your goals from time to time to make sure you’re on track and also reassess your original objectives – has the situation changed?
 Do you want something different?